 Variable Income Investing

-Variable income investments are those that produce income that is not fixed in amount and or timing.
+Variable income investments produce income that is not fixed in amount or timing.

 While a bond might pay a fixed amount each month, a variable income investment produces different amounts that can vary due to the future performance of the investment.

-Variable income investments have the potential for higher returns than fixed income investments, but many of them have higher risks too.
+Variable-income investments have the potential for higher returns than fixed-income investments, but many also have higher risks.

 Five Reasons Why Investors Seek Income